 - Reduction in use of over-the-counter and prescription drugs

 - May help to diagnose cause of pain

 - Helps you function physically and resume normal daily activities

 - Provides psychological benefits; may lift your mood when you feel better physically

-Nerve blocks aren’t permanent, but they can offer much-needed relief from chronic pain and help you manage it.
+It is best to talk with a medical professional when considering nerve block pros and cons.
+They don't last forever, but they can offer much-needed relief from chronic pain and help you manage it.
 With today’s modern technology, you no longer have to suffer in silence with chronic pain.

 Call or book an appointment online with the Regenerative Institute of Newport Beach.
 Relief is a phone call away.